plapadoo/matrix-bot/README.md

 ## Configuration

 The bot has just a single configuration file, which is written in the [dhall configuration language](https://github.com/dhall-lang/dhall-lang/blob/master/README.md).
 The format should be self-explanatory.
-Check out the
+Check out [docs/matrix-bot.dhall](docs/matrix-bot.dhall) for a sample configuration.

 ## Usage